 Students with a strong grasp of prerequisite material are much more likely to be successful in Calculus.
 In order to aid student mastery of this material, the first week of class is focused on brushing up prerequisite knowledge.
-In class, we will be discussion Chapter 1 of our textbook.
+In class, we will discuss Chapter 1 of our textbook.
 Outside of class, students will be working in a program called ALEKS.
 This program tailors the problems to the needs of the student.

-In this first week all students are required to:
+In the first week students are required to:

-- enroll in the Calculus I Cohort of ALEKS PPL - complete an initial placement test (approx 1-2 hours) by Wednesday August 30 at 11:59pm - complete 90% of the ALEKS pie OR spend 10 hours in learning mode by Monday September 4 at 11:59pm - complete a proctored ALEKS PPL test (approx 1-2 hours) on Tuesday September 5
+- enroll in the Spring 2018 Calculus I Cohort of ALEKS PPL - complete an initial placement test (approx 1-2 hours) by Wednesday January 17 at 11:59pm - complete 90% of the ALEKS pie OR spend 10 hours in Learning Mode by Monday January 22 at 11:59pm - complete a proctored ALEKS PPL test (approx 1-2 hours) on Tuesday January 23.
+Note: Taking the proctored ALEKS PPL test will replace the usual Tuesday Recitation hour.